 1.1 Introduction

 An A-ESIM can operate at different locations defined by latitude, longitude and altitude.
-This methodology determines the maximum allowable off-axis e.i.r.p. spectral density (“EIRPC”) for an A-ESIM transmitter communicating with a non-GSO FSS satellite and still ensure compliance with the pfd limits included in Part 2 of Annex 1 of this Resolution to protect terrestrial services, for a defined set of altitude ranges.
-The methodology derives the EIRPC taking into account the relevant loss and attenuation in the geometry considered.
+This methodology determines the maximum allowable Power Pj for an A-ESIM transmitter communicating with a non-GSO FSS satellite and to ensure compliance with the pfd limits included in Part 2 of Annex 1 of this Resolution to protect terrestrial services, at all positions, for a defined set of altitude ranges.
+The methodology derives the Pj taking into account the relevant loss and attenuation in the geometry considered.

-The methodology then compares the computed EIRPC with the Reference A-ESIM off-axis e.i.r.p. towards the ground (“EIRPR”) under which the A-ESIM operates.
-The EIRPR of the non-GSO satellite system is calculated from the data included in the Appendix 4 Notification information of non-GSO satellite system with which the ESIM communicates and on the ESIM characteristics, as applicable.
-For the emission in each group of a non-GSO satellite system, EIRPR can be calculated by using the Appendix 4 data for that system as well as other input parameters that shall be provided by the notifying administration for that system.
+The methodology then compares the computed Pj with the range of notified power for A-ESIM emission.
+The minimum and the maximum power Pmin_emission,j and Pmax_emission,j of the A-ESIM are calculated from the data included in the Appendix 4 Notification information of non-GSO satellite system with which the ESIM communicates and from the A-ESIM characteristics,.

-The operations of A-ESIM may be evaluated over a number of predefined altitude ranges in order to establish a number of EIRPC levels.
-Each altitude range would have its own EIRPC such that, all other assumptions being equal, higher altitude A-ESIM operation would allow for a higher EIRPC, since the distance between the A-ESIM and the chosen location on the ground is larger and so are the applicable losses and attenuations.
+A-ESIM should be evaluated over a number of predefined altitude ranges in order to establish a number of Pj levels.

-An xamination by the Bureau would apply this methodology for each altitude range, to determine whether the A-ESIM operating under a given non-GSO satellite system would comply with the pfd limits included in Part 2 of Annex 1 of this Resolution to protect terrestrial services.
+An examination by the Bureau should apply this methodology for the defined altitude range, to determine whether the A-ESIM operating under a given non-GSO satellite system complies with the pfd limits included in Part 2 of Annex 1 of this Resolution to protect terrestrial services.

 1.2 Input parameters

-Considering a hypothetical non-GSO satellite system, Table 1 below describes the emissions that are examined and that are included in one Group associated to the “UO” class of e/s transmitting in the 27.5-29.5 GHz band.
-Tables 2 and 3 provide additional parameters.
+Considering a hypothetical non-GSO satellite system, Table 1 below provides an example of emissions that are included in one Group associated to the “UO” class of earth station transmitting in the 27.5-29.5 GHz band.
+Tables 2 and 3 provide additional assumptions and Figure 1 illustrates the geometry involved in the examination ..

 TABLE 1